raeldev/GFTTechnicalTest/README.md

 </br>

 ### **To Do**
-- Done docker compose file with network and hostnames config
+- Done Angular TaskManager project
-- Commit Angular project
+- Add Angular Project to docker compose file